-In studying these courses, students will develop skills to work independently to experiment with language forms, features and structures and to engage with complex levels of conceptualisation.
+studying In these courses. students will develop skills work independently to to experiment with language forms, features and structures and to engage with complex levels of conceptualisation.

 The course has one mandatory module: Texts, Culture and Value as well as a related research project.